privong/papers-in-markdown/aastex62/demo.md

 ## Images {#sec:images}

 Images can be included, captioned, and labeled.
-A demonstration is [Figure @fig:dm1647], which was included as:
+A demonstration is [Figure @fig:dm1647], which was included via the Markdown:

 ```
 ![A r-band image of dm1647+21 in grayscale with a lookalike N-body simulation overlaid as \